-When you are inpatient at a hospital, you could be transferred within the same facility to receive a different type of service (e.g. rehabilitation).
+You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
+If You transferred within the same facility to receive a different type of service (e.g. rehabilitation).
 When this occurs, you will be responsible for a new cost-share for the new service that you receive.